 One of the most basic things conservationists are trying to achieve with the human-elephant conflict is simply keeping elephants out of populated areas -- for everyone's protection, including the elephants.
 They do this by creating natural barriers, like fences from citrus plants or bees which has been noted to be successful in Africa and not-so-natural barriers such as mildly electric fences that surround Udawalawe National Park in Sri Lanka.

-Elephant habitat preservation means marking areas as reserves to prevent humans from building homes, tracking elephant behavior and routes to figure out where they usually hang out and keeping humans out of those areas, and petitioning for government support.
-This can also be anything from maintaining land to building projects.
+Elephant habitat preservation covers a wide range of projects meant to protect both elephants and humans.
+Some tasks could be marking areas as reserves to prevent humans from building homes, tracking elephant behavior and their routes to predict their next move and to keep humans out of those areas, and petitioning for government support.

-In areas where elephant poaching is a problem, being a volunteer may mean giving local populations means to alternative ways of earning an income helps prevent locals from needing to poach in the first place.
-One example of this type of work is in training locals as tour guides or jeep drivers for elephant safaris in National Parks that are strictly regulated.
+In areas where elephant poaching is a problem, helping local populations find alternative ways of earning an income, can help prevent their need to poach.
+An example of this is training locals to become tour guides or jeep drivers for elephant safaris in strictly regulated National Parks.